George Jeyarajasingham

-George Jeyarajasingham (died 13 December 1984) was a minority Sri Lankan Tamil Human Rights activist and a Methodist missionary from the Mannar district of Sri Lanka.
+George Jeyarajasingham (died 13 December 1984) was a minority Sri Lankan Tamil human rights activist and a Methodist missionary from the Mannar district of Sri Lanka.
 He and three others were shot dead on 13 December 1984 when they were traveling in his vehicle.
 Later their bodies were burnt along with his vehicle.

 Background

 He was of minority Sri Lankan Tamil origin.
 He was born in the city of Komari in the eastern part of Sri Lanka.
 He was attached to the northwestern Mannar district Methodist church.

-He was in charge of a big Methodist farm known Jeevothayam Methodist Center in a nearby village called Murunkan in the Mannar district.
-He was engaged in social and pastoral work with the victims of the many disappearances and killings which were taking place in that area.
-He was known to help the civilians by interceding on behalf of them with the local military authorities.
+He was in charge of a big Methodist farm known as Jeevothayam Methodist Center in a nearby village called Murunkan in the Mannar district.
+He was engaged in social and pastoral work with the families of victims of the many disappearances and killings which were taking place in that area.
+He was known to help the civilians by interceding on their behalf with the local military authorities.

 During military offensives by the Sri Lankan Army in 1984 as part of the ongoing Sri Lankan Civil War in Mannar region, a local Roman Catholic priest Fr.
 Mary Bastian and George Jeyarajasingham became the focal point of human rights activism on behalf of the local people.
 He and Mary Bastian became the local contact for the Sri Lankan government appointed presidential committee to investigate Human Rights violations in the Mannar district.